grame-cncm/faust/tools/benchmark/README.md

 - `-target xxx to cross-compile the code for a different architecture (like 'i386-apple-macosx10.6.0:opteron')`
 - `-opt (native|generic) to discover and compile with the best compilation parameters`
-- `-o foo.ll to generate a LLVM IR textual file`
+- `-o foo.ll to generate an LLVM IR textual file`
-- `-o foo.bc to generate a LLVM bitcode file`
+- `-o foo.bc to generate an LLVM bitcode file`
-- `-o foo.mc to generate a LLVM machine code file`
+- `-o foo.mc to generate an LLVM machine code file`
-- `-o foo.o to generate a LLVM object code file`
+- `-o foo.o to generate an object code file`

 ## dynamic-jack-gtk